barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 - Or is it purely up to chance?
 Make a luck check.

-The rulebook encourages [glos:gm] to make up new skills as needed, and the provided *Blancmange & Thistle* scenario gives an example of that for holding your breath.
-Having weird niche skills isn't a problem in [glo:troika]
+The rulebook encourages the [abbr:gm] to make up new skills as needed, and the provided *Blancmange & Thistle* scenario gives an example of that for holding your breath.
+Having weird niche skills isn't a problem in Troika

 ### Cool Mechanics

-The weirdness of [glo:troika] isn't confined to its setting, some of the novelty budget gets spent on interesting mechanics:
+The weirdness of Troika isn't confined to its setting, some of the novelty budget gets spent on interesting mechanics:

 - **Initiative** is done by putting a bunch of tokens in a bag,